 In a pinch, packaged snack foods offer convenience that can be a real time saver.
 But relying on these familiar store-bought treats can take a toll on the wallet and waistline over time.
 Thankfully, there are many ways to enjoy the most beloved of brand-name snacks without spending a lot or consuming unhealthy artificial ingredients.
 These recipes make it easy to create your own versions of popular snacks at home that are cheaper and often tastier, even if they do take more time and effort than simply throwing a cardboard box in a shopping cart.

-Everyone has his or her favorite and least favorite components of Chex Mix, and a recipe from Half-Baked Harvest makes it easy to create a perfect version you can't find in stores.
+Everyone has his or her favorite and least favorite components of Chex Mix, and this recipe makes it easy to create a perfect version you can't find in stores.
 The recipe contains so many parts that it demands to be made in bulk, but it's delicious and cheap enough to justify large servings.
 Roast a blend of mixed nuts, bagel chips, pretzels, Chex, and any other bite-size, savory treats along with a generous portion of melted butter and spices -- yet another opportunity to tailor the mix to your liking.

-It's hard to make something like Twinkies nutritious, but a recipe from Bakepedia is about as close as you can get, omitting some of the stranger ingredients found in the popular Hostess snack cakes, including modified cornstarch, partially hydrogenated oil, and even beef fat.
+It's hard to make something like Twinkies nutritious, but this recipe is about as close as you can get, omitting some of the stranger ingredients found in the popular Hostess snack cakes, including modified cornstarch, partially hydrogenated oil, and even beef fat.
 Instead, use eggs, corn syrup, flour, and a few other basic ingredients to whip up homemade snack cakes with more taste and fewer calories -- 100 fewer, to be exact, than two store-bought Twinkies.